GrechTech/DiscordRandomGameBot/README.md

 # TODO:
-Command to list all consoles
+DONE: Command to list all consoles

-Include description in detail
+DONE: Include description in detail

-Detail to be edited into original message upon a reaction
+DONE: Detail to be edited into original message upon a reaction